-- A learn-by-doing approach that engages students in managing a project as part of the class.
+- Learn-by-doing approach that engages students in managing a project as part of the class.

 - Unique in its focus on team-based project management.

-- A focus on technologies including project management software, group support technology, and organization memory systems.
+- Focus on technologies including project management software, group support technology, and organization memory systems.

 - Helps students master the Project Management Body of Knowledge.